 Hear why the Advanced Learner Loan was appealing to Katrina:

 Hear why Geoff would recommend the Advanced Learner Loan:

 Meet Emily - Level 3 Interior Design

-Keen designer Emily didn't think there was anyway she could afford to go back into education until she dropped into The Hub at Blackburn College and had a confidential meeting with Dianne one of the finance support advisers.
+Keen designer Emily didn't think there was anyway she could afford to go back into education until she dropped into The Hub at Blackburn College and had a confidential meeting with Dianne, one of the finance support advisors.
 Dianne recommended Emily apply for the Advanced Learner Loan, the £500 Support Allowance and 90% contribution towards childcare.

 Meet Chris - Level 3 Interactive Media & Software

 Part time carer and father of two Chris always wanted to go back to college, but didn't think it was possible as the fees were too high.
 It wasn't until he called the finance team at The Hub and enquired about course fees that he realised an Advanced Learner Loan would solve his problem.

 "The Hub gave me advice about the loan and all the extra financial support available.
 It is really rewarding knowing I am making the right steps into a future career without having to pay anything at all.
 In fact I was amazed at how much extra financial support I was entitled to".

 Adult Recent News & Student Stories